-In addition, in connection with this offering, we will enter into a Director Nomination Agreement with GTCR that provides GTCR the right to nominate to the Board a number of designees equal to at least: (i) 100% of the total number of directors comprising the Board, so long as GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 40% of the total amount of shares of Class A common stock and Class B common stock it beneficially owns as of the date of this offering, (ii) 40% of the total number of directors, in the event that GTCR beneficially owns shares of Class A common stock and Class B com in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 20% but less than 30% of the total amount of shares of Class A common stock and Class B common stock it owns as of the date of this offering, (iv) 20% of the total number of directors, in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock it owns as of the date of this offering and (v) one director, in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock and Class B common stock it owns as of the date of this offering.
+In addition, in connection with this offering, we will enter into a Director Nomination Agreement with GTCR that provides GTCR the right to nominate to the Board a number of designees equal to at least: (i) 100% of the total number of directors comprising the Board, so long as GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 40% of the total amount of shares of Class A common stock and Class B common stock it beneficially owns as of the date of this offering, (ii) 40% of the total number of directors, in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 30% but less than 40% of the total amount of shares of Class A common stock it owns as of the date of this offering, (iii) 30% of the total number of directors.

+in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 20% but less than 30% of the total amount of shares of Class A common stock and Class B common stock it owns as of the date of this offering, (iv) 20% of the total number of directors, in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock it owns as of the date of this offering and (v) one director, in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 5% of the total amount of shares of Class A common stock and Class B common stock it owns as of the date of this offering.
 The Director Nomination Agreement will also provide that GTCR may assign such right to a GTCR affiliate.
 The Director Nomination Agreement will prohibit us from increasing or decreasing the size of our Board without the prior written consent of GTCR.
 See "Certain Relationships and Related Party Transactions-Director Nomination Agreement" for more details with respect to the Director Nomination Agreement.